CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Rewards:** 1 Stone Chest & 1 Stone Key
 - **Recommendations:** This is a no-brainer YES for me, bc Desert Rudakai are some of my favorites.
 More objectively, there is a sidequest at the end of the game that also involves 3 Desert Rudakai and it might be nice to postpone this if this involves more Desert Rudakai than you like.
 Still, it's a good cost/benefit ratio even now, if you have decent stocks of Leaf Boots and Leaves on hand.
 (I'm fighting a Desert Rudakai writing this. <3 )

+### Dessti's New Home - DFO

+- **Location:** Dark Forest Outpost
+- **Unlocked by:** Balance MQ5/The Water Calls
+- **Type:** Collection
+- **Requirements:** Gather 50 Hardwood, 15 Steel, 25 Reinforced Rope, and 100 Raw Fabric
+- **Rewards:** Wardrobe: Dark Forest Pin https://media.4thewords.com/s3/media/wardrobe/featured/male/wm&#95;featured&#95;darkforest&#95;pin.png
+- **Recommendations:** How much do you like that pin?
+It's lovely.
+It may or may not be worth 25 Reinforced Rope and 15 Steel and 50 Hardwood to you (though Raw Fabric is so cheap, it's no big to spend it).
+Take it or leave it, as you please!

+### Dí Production - Riza

+- **Location:** Riza Rivertown
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Gather 10 Dí Bags
+- **Rewards:** 1 Stempo
+- **Recommendations:** Do… do you really want to do this?
+It's up to you.
+When I repeat the game multiple times, it's pretty easy to scrounge up 6500 Coins to buy this and cash out.
+But there are so many cheaper ways to get Stempos, and so many better uses for the resources it takes to get Dí.
+Completionists only, and I'd save for later even then.

 ### Digging Into Desert Sands - Gansu

 - **Location:** Gansu Watering Hole